 This white paper provides particular advice for financial services forms.
-It is intended to be an extension of Zuko’s original Big Guide and is based on experience from our data platform and form optimization consultancy services.
+It is intended to be an extension of Zuko’s original Big Guide and a companion to our practical Step-by-Step Guide to Using Data to Improve Forms.
+It is based on experience from our data platform and form optimization consultancy services.
 We won’t repeat information already shared in the Big Guide here unless it is absolutely crucial to the advice being given.
 If you haven’t done so already we recommend that you read the Guide alongside this finance-specific companion as the basic tips it contains will provide the starting point for your optimization projects.

 This paper is split into two main sections.
 The first section provides general thoughts to take into account when you are designing your form.
 The second focuses on particular issues that we consistently see come up in financial forms across the Zuko customer base.